Stratosphere-Capital/pub/README.md

 Copyright 2024 Stratosphere Capital.

-The whole contents of this Git repository is part of Stratosphere Published Code and Data.
+The entire contents of this Git repository are part of Stratosphere Published Code and Data.

 Stratosphere Published Code and Data is free software: you can redistribute it